martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 to a non-empty value only.

-In HTTP/2 clients always provide an empty `application_context_id` value, and servers always provide a value that includes a stream identifier.
+In HTTP/2 clients always provide an empty `application_context_id` value, and servers always provide a value that will appear in a subsequent WAITING_FOR_AUTH frame.

 ~~~
 enum {